3cqs-coder/SymBot/docs/README.md

 - **Bots** — view all bots across every instance in a single table, including the exchange each bot is assigned to.
 Toggle bots on or off directly from the Hub without navigating to each instance individually.
 Click any bot row to open the full bot edit page, or use the ✕ button to delete a bot.
 The **+ Create Bot** button opens a full bot create page for the selected instance.
 Both create and edit pages include the complete bot configuration form — pairs with exchange-sourced symbol list, all safety order parameters, start conditions, and a preview step that shows the projected order table before saving.

 All views refresh automatically and pause when a confirmation dialog is open to prevent stale data from overwriting pending actions.

+#### Memory Usage Panel

+The Hub memory panel reports two different things, and the distinction matters:

+- **Process** — a single RSS figure for the whole Hub process, shown once at the top.
+Every instance runs as a worker thread inside that one process and shares its resident memory, so RSS cannot be attributed to any individual instance.
+- **Per instance** — *Attributed* is the memory genuinely belonging to that instance: its heap plus its off-heap buffers (`External` and `Array Buffers`).
+This is the figure to compare between instances when working out which one is heavy.

+Because the instances share a process, the per-instance Attributed figures will normally sum to less than process RSS — the difference is shared runtime, buffers and allocator overhead.
+After upgrading, an instance that has not yet restarted reports only its heap until it does.

 ### Starting SymBot Hub